Layla Lubin '22

 Q: What makes Minuteman different from other high schools?

-Minuteman is a career technical education high school.
 You’re like a family.
-You work closely with a lot of other people and you build bonds in a way you wouldn’t at a regular high school.
+You work closely with other people and build bonds in a way you wouldn’t at a traditional high school.
 It’s cool to meet people who are not all from the same town.

 Q: Can you describe your experience working at an assisted living facility for course credit?